5/22/2014

 I now toast John Garcia with a Shiner Black Lager.

-Share this post, Tweet it and save Ninja Journalism with the window in the right column.
+Share this post, and follow Ninja Journalism with the window in the right column.

 5/13/2014